Spocdoc/ace_mvc/bugs.md

   - may want to reduce the number of outlets/outlet methods

     instead of creating new outlet methods in the controllers/views, could assign the functions directly to the ToHistoryOutlet

+# Error handling

+  - there should be better error handling on the client side

+    e.g., when there's an error creating a session.